 My motto is to respect every child as an individual.
 It is the magic ingredient of success in all my classes.
 Give them a voice and you will be surprised at how quickly they advance.
 And the best part, they want to come to class!
 Makes my heart swell to an enormous size!
 I feel it is a privilege to have such an important job.

 The house looks great!
 Slowly over the course of 2018 we added in detail; a few more decorations, a new driveway, a new flower bed… It is always interesting to me how we strip ourselves down to nothing and start fresh, then build a home that reflects where we are at any particular moment in our life.
 For instance, the first floor has become my classroom/study, and my workout room.
-It is multifunctional place that I can come to gather my thoughts or still to my fitness regime.
+It is multifunctional place that I can come to gather my thoughts or stick to my fitness regime.
 However the kids can slip away with friends and hang out there too.
 On the other hand, some things are exactly the same.
 Like my kitchen which is almost the same colour as our kitchen was back home in Canada; the rich dark brown woods, the contrasting white painted cabinets, the stainless steel appliances, and we have the exact same Italian Ambrosia white granite with grey swirls and little red specks.
 Even the floors are dark wood tone, although this time we put in wood-looking tiles on an angle.
 I spend the most amount of time in this room, and it is on the smaller side of most kitchens, but luckily we have an enormous pantry that gives us the extra storage we need plus a wine cellar under the house that acts as a giant refrigerator all year round.
 Great space!
 Great house!

 The kids are both in the middle of puberty which means testing boundaries and trying on different characters and personalities as they try to figure out who they are.
 I remember this phase of my own life all too well.
 (Sorry mom!)
 They are both doing exceptionally well, working hard in school, making great friends and doing their best.
 What more can I ask for?

 That is one thing I did notice this year.
 I am looking after myself more often than not; putting myself and my needs first at times, and also buying myself nicer things, like clothes that last more than two washes and getting my hair, nails and lashes done every few months.
 But I have also noticed there are things that are getting harder to do just for lack of endurance, like the big lifestyle changes I like to preach about here on my blog.
 Less physical change for this 45 year old bird, like location and moving house, and more mental change like understanding how my mind works and why people do the things they do.
 It is a big shift really.
 I guess at some point I had to settle down, get into a routine, know where the coffee and the olives are kept in the cupboard.
 There is a reassurance that everything has its place, including myself.
 Maybe the community I have been longing for is closer than I think.
-Or maybe further still, it was here all the time?
-To create a stable place for our family, the answer might be time; to let the roots take hold in search of water and sustenance, and to take the years to develop relationships, real ones, the kind that bloom bigger every season.
+Or maybe further still, it was here all the time.
+To create a stable place for our family, the answer might be time; to let the roots take hold in search of water and sustenance, and to take the years to develop relationships, real ones, the kind that bloom bigger every warm season.

 I do love Budapest.
 My favourite thing to do is drive to the centre of the city and walk around the shops along the Danube River.
 There is nothing better to me than to enjoy the rush of life around me, listening to the people from all over the world chatting, and many enjoying the city for the first time.
 People ask us questions all the time, ‘Where are the baths’ ‘Which way to parliament?’ and we happily ask them where they are from, and tell them the must see sites… Many come to shop at bargain prices, even yesterday the shops were full of marked down items and my kids got to spend their Christmas money on a few winter items.
-One jacket was reduced by over half, the same jacket Daniel wanted in September but we held off!
+One jacket was reduced by over half, the same jacket Daniel wanted in September but we held off.
 Angi too got herself an oversized fury hoodie to keep her warm in her room as she does her homework.
 Between the historical sites, the location on the blue Danube River, the cheap prices on everything from activities – food, the Roman baths, the ice skating, and the fabulous gourmet high-end restaurants; Budapest is a very special place!
 Unlike any other place on the planet!
 Come visit!
 Maybe 2019 is your turn!

 New Year’s Resolutions 2019